Return to Common Sense

 Section: Culture – Abortion

 “Abortion is truly an issue of choice: choice to have unprotected sex, choice to risk unwanted pregnancy, and choice on what to do with the newborn baby – abortion is not a choice, it is murder of a defenseless human life.”

 “If we accept that a mother can kill even her own child, how can we tell other people to not kill each other?
 Any country that accepts abortion is not teaching its people to love, but to use any violence to get what they want.”
 Mother Teresa.

 Birth control is readily available today.

-- Margaret Sanger (1879 – 1966) was an American birth control activist and the founder of the American Birth Control League (which eventually became Planned Parenthood).
+- Margaret Sanger (1879 – 1966) was an American birth control activist and the founder of the American Birth Control League in 1915 (became Planned Parenthood).

 o Advocates of birth control have expanded the concept of eugenics to include abortion.

 o Margaret Sanger was a racist and an ardent eugenicist who viewed birth control as simply a way to reduce the fecundity of those she considered undesirables: immigrant Jews, Poles, Hungarians, Italians, and others from central and southern Europe.

 - Male and female birth control options available.